vidit04/MNIST-Classification-model/README.md

 ### Architecture of Neural Network models in the Project

-In project work, I have designed the code which can create and train 3 fully connected neural network to classify images in MNIST dataset.
+In the project work, I have designed the code which can create and train 3 fully connected neural network to classify images in MNIST dataset.
 (One network can be trained in single run).

 <p align="center">
   <img  src="Images/two_layer.png">